 Teacher-led Station: Differentiate and Engage

 I’ve worked with teachers who don’t see the value of station rotation because they repeat the same instruction for each group at their teacher-led station.
-I agree that repeating the same information the same way for all students, whether in a whole group or a small group dynamic, is not a great use of our time.
+I believe that repeating the same information the same way for all students, whether in a whole group or a small group dynamic, is not a great use of our time.
 Instead, I suggest teachers record short videos introducing information that they plan to present the same way for all students, so students can control the pace they consume and process that information.
 Then teachers can use their precious time with students on higher-value interactions.

 Teachers should focus on two goals in this station: 1) differentiation and 2) engagement.
 Depending on the grouping strategy a teacher uses, they should consider how they can differentiate by adjusting their explanations, models, word choice, scaffolds, and supports to ensure every student can access the information or tasks presented.
 Teachers must be strategic about the level of academic rigor and complexity of the practice and application they are assigning to ensure that it is within their zone of possibility.
 In addition, teachers can strategically pair or group students within their stations for peer support.